I was granted temporary custody with my protective order. Will another state enforce this custody order?

 I was granted temporary custody with my protective order.
 Can I take my kids out of the state?

-Maybe.
-It will depend on the exact wording of the custody provision (part) of your protective order.
+It may depend on the exact wording of the custody provision (part) of your protective order.
 You may have to first seek the permission of a New Hampshire court before leaving, especially if you want to leave the state permanently.
 If your abuser was granted visitation rights with your children, then you may have to have the order changed, or show the court that there is a fair and realistic alternative to the current visitation schedule.